What to know about Tuesday’s primaries in California, New Jersey, Montana

 Primaries generally allow voters to pick which Democratic and Republican candidates advance to a face-off, though there are variations on the format.

-In California, for instance, most statewide primary races are nonpartisan, and the top-two vote-getters from any party move forward to November.
+In California, for instance, most statewide primary races are nonpartisan, and the top two vote-getters from any party move forward to November.

 So what’s on the ballot this Tuesday?
 Here’s a breakdown of the races.